eclipse-theia/theia-website/src/docs/user_ai.md

 These commands require the GitHub MCP server to be configured with a valid access token.
 If the server is not yet set up, the GitHub agent will guide you through the configuration process.

+### PR Reviewer (Chat Agent)

+**Note: This agent is currently in alpha state and marked as such in the agent list.**

+The PR Reviewer agent (`@pr-reviewer`) walks through a complete pull request review for you: it fetches the PR from GitHub, checks out the branch locally, builds the project, explores the relevant parts of the codebase, performs a structured review of the changes, and then guides you through the findings step by step.
+At the end, it can create a pending review on GitHub for you to inspect and submit manually.

+The agent orchestrates several other agents and tools to do this.
+It delegates GitHub interactions to the [GitHub agent](#github-chat-agent), codebase exploration to a dedicated Explore agent, and uses the workspace tools to read files, check diagnostics and search the code.
+It does **not** submit the review on its own — the final submit step is always left to you.

+**Prerequisites:**

+- The [GitHub agent](#github-chat-agent) must be configured and the GitHub MCP server must be running, since the PR Reviewer delegates all GitHub operations to it.
+- The `gh` CLI is recommended for the local checkout step, but a raw `git` fallback is used if it is not available.
+- Because the agent checks out the PR branch and builds the project locally, it will switch branches and may stash uncommitted changes.
+It always asks for confirmation before doing so and restores your original branch (and stashed changes) at the end.

+**Usage:**

+Mention the agent in the chat and reference the PR you want reviewed, for example:

+> @pr-reviewer Review PR 1234

+If you do not provide a PR number, the agent tries to detect the PR associated with the current branch via `gh pr view`, otherwise it asks you for the number.

+The agent then walks through the review in clearly labelled phases (fetching PR information, local setup and build, codebase exploration, performing the review).
+It tracks its progress in a task context file (the "review plan") that opens in the editor and is updated as the review progresses, so you can follow along and intervene at any time.

+**Interactive walkthrough:**

+Once the review is prepared, the agent presents its findings in a multi-step wizard inside the chat.
+For each finding you can:

+- Open the corresponding diff or file directly from the wizard step
+- **Confirm** the finding (it is a real issue) or **Reject** it (the code is fine as-is)
+- Add free-text comments that are passed back to the agent
+- Skip findings or navigate back and forth between steps

+After the walkthrough, the agent asks whether you want to create a pending review on GitHub.
+If you accept, it adds the confirmed findings as inline comments on a pending review which you can then inspect, edit, and submit through the GitHub UI.
+If you decline, the review plan stays in your workspace as a record of the analysis.

+Finally, the agent restores your original branch and any stashed changes so your workspace is left in the same state as before the review.

 ## Chat

 The Theia IDE provides a global chat interface where users can interact with all chat agents.
 If you do not explicitly mention an agent using the `@` symbol (e.g., `@Coder`), your request will be sent to the configured default agent.
 You can configure your preferred default agent in the settings under "AI Features" => "Chat: Default Agent".
 Press `@` in the chat to see a list of available chat agents and to talk to a specific agent directly.